-A Proctor is a PG, senior, or junior in very good standing who has applied and been selected for a major leadership role within the School.
+A Proctor is an 11th, 12th or PG student in very good standing who has applied and been selected for a major leadership role within the School.
 Proctors are chosen based on their careers as members of the TASIS community, their potential as leaders, their ability to give of themselves fairly, and their commitment to serving as appropriate role models to other students.

 Students participate in the running of the school through the Student Council.
 The Student Council is made up of class representatives and officers elected by the student body as a whole.
 They act as a student voice for ways to improve the school by working with administrators to discuss issues that affect student life.
 The Student Council makes formal proposals to the administration regarding school policies and fields concerns from students about academic, dorm, discipline, and social issues.